 Belowground Crop Ecology

+Root system development and function play an important role in future more sustainable cropping systems.
+We investigate the development, uptake, and plasticity of roots and the responses to the soil conditions and abiotic stresses.
 We have a strong focus on yield stability of legumes for food and feed with emphasis on root development, drought tolerance as well as root interactions in intercropping systems.
 Furthermore, we study roots, acquisition of water, phosphorus, and nitrogen and root interactions at different scales from field to lab.

 Root development and drought tolerance: we investigate the effect of rooting depth and distribution on tolerance towards environmental stressors such as drought.